lytedev/keyboards/planck/readme.md

 ## Flashing

 * Clone and setup the repository at https://github.com/jackhumbert/qmk_firmware.git - pay special attention to the dependencies (for arch users, `pacman -S avr-libc avr-gcc` and `dfu-programmer` in the AUR)
-* Copy (or symlink if you plan on changing often) the `lytedev` folder in this directory of this repo to `qmk_firmware/keyboard/planck/keymaps/lytedev/`
+* Copy the `lytedev` folder in this directory of this repo to `qmk_firmware/keyboard/planck/keymaps/lytedev/`
 * From `qmk_firmware/keyboard/planck/keymaps/lytedev/`, run `make` to generate your firmware
 * Press the flash button on the Planck keyboard
 * From `qmk_firmware/keyboard/planck/keymaps/lytedev/` (same as last terminal command directory), run `make dfu` as root (`sudo make dfu`)